U.S. Citizen Who Tried To Enter North Korea Illegally Has Been Expelled

 “The United States is grateful for the sustained support of Sweden, our protecting power in North Korea, for its advocacy on behalf of American citizens,” the Secretary of State added.

 Several reports claim that Byron, who’s a private citizen, told South Korean officials that he was trying to help facilitate talks between North Korea and the United States.
 In most cases, American detainees in North Korea, who have included tourists, journalists, and even missionaries, have only been released after much media coverage and high-profile interventions.
+The Guardian clarified.

-“This gesture means the North wants to keep up momentum for dialogue with the U.S.,” professor Yang Moo-Jin from the University of North Korean Studies told AFP.
+“‘This gesture means the North wants to keep up momentum for dialogue with the U.S.,’ professor Yang Moo-Jin from the University of North Korean Studies told AFP.”

 The reclusive nation decided to free three U.S. citizens in May just before the summit between its leader Kim Jong-un and President Donald Trump in Singapore.
 There are no known American detainees still being held by the rigid state at the moment.